ansible/ansible-builder/docs/collection_metadata.rst

    collection
 -  A file named ``bindep.txt`` in the root level of the collection

 These files must be included in the packaged collection on Galaxy.
-Ansible Builder cannot install dependencies listed in files that are included in the ``build_ignore`` of a collection, because those files will not be uploaded to Galaxy.
+Ansible Builder cannot install dependencies listed in files that are included in the ``build_ignore`` of a collection, because those files are not uploaded to Galaxy.

 Collection maintainers can verify that ``ansible-builder`` recognizes the requirements they expect by using the ``introspect`` command.
 For example: